1it/ansible-role-users/README.md

 # The list of user accounts to be removed from the system
 users_retired:
   - username: 'johndoe'   # Linux username
-    uid: 1000             # User ID (not required, but useful for reference)
+    uid: 1000             # OPTIONAL User ID (not required, but useful for reference)
   - username: 'janedoe'
     uid: 1001
 ```